openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_smoke.rst

 Steps
 #####

-    1. Connect to a Fuel web UI with preinstalled plugin.
+    1. Connect to the Fuel web UI with prei-nstalled plugin.
     2. Create a new environment with following parameters:
         * Compute: KVM/QEMU with vCenter
         * Networking: Neutron with VLAN segmentation